lamini-ai/lamini-examples/prompt_engineering.md

 TODO: add temperature example

-TODO: check if temperature must be float
+TODO: check if temperature must be float, if int is ok.

 ### Batching